Nature Throughout Cumbria

 Laws that protect a selection of rare or valuable plants and animals situated in England and Wales include the Conservation of Habitats and Species Regulations 2017 and the Wildlife and Countryside Act 1981.
 It is the duty of all developers to abide by relevant laws and ensure that they meet the requirements, as set by nationwide legislation and the planning policies of their local council – something far easier to do through utilising the expertise and insight of a qualified ecological consultant during an ecology survey.

 Assuming there are no clear signs of animals or plants on the site or property, the ecologist will start the ecological assessment process by conducting a Preliminary Ecological Appraisal (PEA) / Phase 1 Habitat Survey.
 A PEA will involve a thorough analysis of the site, with the ecological surveyor identifying any and all ecological features present before confirming or denying if they are likely to be affected by the development.

 Following the ecology survey, it will be determined whether or not protected animals or plants are present and – even if they aren’t – the established suitability for using the property or site as a habitat in the future.
-An ecology report will be created to document all ecological surveys, featuring mitigation measures intended to reduce or eliminate harm to protected species, recommended next steps and further surveys, and advice to the local planning authority in regards to the decision to grant or deny an application for planning permission.
+An ecology report will be created to document all ecological surveys, featuring mitigation measures intended to reduce or eliminate harm to protected species, recommended next steps and further surveys, and advice to the local planning authority in regard to the decision to grant or deny an application for planning permission.

 Take the First Step in Your Ecology Survey

 Before putting your development into potential danger, contact us, and even if you aren’t sure about the ecology survey you need, our helpful team will be able to take down notes about your project and provide you with the most suitable solution.
-We will then send across a free quote, and once you are happy, we can choose a date for the ecology survey and begin to assist you with removing any obstacles in your planning project and support your application for planning permission.
+We will then send across a free quote, and once you are happy, our ecological consultancy can choose a date for the ecology survey and begin to assist you with removing any obstacles in your planning project and support your application for planning permission.